hthillman/daydream-playground-automator/README.md

 1. Navigate to https://playground.daydream.live
 2. Click the extension icon in your toolbar
-3. **Single Prompt**: Enter a prompt in the first text area and click "Submit Single"
 4. **Prompt Sequence**: Enter multiple prompts (one per line) in the second text area
 5. Set the delay between prompts (in seconds)
 6. Click "Run Sequence" to execute them automatically